I’ve already done a “how to” article for the inverted AeroPress method.

 After the water is done heating, before you put the coffee grounds in, screw the filter in place under the main chamber and give the filter a rinse with hot water.

-After you rinse the filter, pour your coffee grounds in to the number 1.
+After you rinse the filter, pour your coffee grounds and fill to the number 1.

 You can also weigh out 17 – 20 grams of coffee grounds and put that in if you prefer to weigh out your coffee.